 The ass (or donkey) is an animal frequently mentioned throughout Scripture.
 The name donkey did not enter the vocabulary until the late 1700s.
 This is a domesticated member of the horse family.
 Its current scientific name is Equus africanus asinus.

 The male donkey (a jack) is called in Hebrew Hamor.

 Asses constituted a considerable portion of wealth in ancient times (Genesis 12:16; 30:43; 1 Chronicles 27:30; Job 1:3; 42:12).
 They were noted for their spirit and their attachment to their master (Isaiah 1:3).

-Of wild asses, two species are noticed:
+Of wild donkeys, two species are noted in the Bible:

 The wild donkey was distinguished for its fleetness and its extreme shyness.
 In allusion to his mode of life, Ishmael is likened to a wild donkey (Genesis 16:12.
 Here the word is simply rendered “wild” in the King James Version, but in the Revised King James Version, “wild-ass among men”).